knalin55/knalin55.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
-I'm Nalin, a student at CUNI, Prague, pursuing Master's degree (2021-23) in Computer Science with a specialization in Language Technologies and Computational Linguistics.
+I'm Nalin, a student at Charles University, Prague, pursuing a Master's degree (2021-present) in Computer Science with a specialization in Language Technologies and Computational Linguistics.
-I've worked on projects in NMT, Computer Vision, NLP and parametric & non-parametric Regression.
+I've worked on Neural Machine Translation, Natural Language Understanding and Generation, and Summarization projects.